Questions about testicular cancer

-Below are some questions about primary liver cancer to ask your doctor to learn more about the disease, and your care and treatment options.
+Below are some questions about testicular cancer to ask your doctor to learn more about the disease, and your care and treatment options.

 Asking your doctor questions will help you make an informed choice.
 You may want to include some of the questions below in your own list.